Explore-Share logo and link to home

 Description

-Lasting for one, or several days, during this rock climbing trip, we will guide you to and through some of the best climbing spots in the Adirondacks.
-One of those spots is the Infinite Crags.
-This area has several fantastic crags to climb, including Deadwater, the Beer Walls and the Spider’s Web.
-There is also the Poke-O-Moonshine.
-In this area, you can enjoy challenging, steep, multi-pitch routes, including Fastest Gun (5.10a), Bloody Mary (5.9) and Gamesmanship (5.8).
-This area also has some great views of the Green Mountains of Vermont and Lake Champlain.
+During this rock climbing adventure, we’ll guide you through some of the best crags and routes in the Adirondacks.
+One of the standout spots is the Infinite Crags, which features fantastic climbing areas like Deadwater, the Beer Walls, and the Spider’s Web.
+For those seeking more of a challenge, the Poke-O-Moonshine area provides steep multi-pitch routes such as Fastest Gun (5.10a), Bloody Mary (5.9), and Gamesmanship (5.8) — all while enjoying breathtaking views of the Green Mountains of Vermont and Lake Champlain.

-You can also enjoy the Chapel Pond area, which offers multi-pitch routes like Hesitation (5.8), Partition (5.9) and the Weisner Route (5.6).
-For Silver Lake, which is a newer area, there are climbs like Honeybadger (5.10a), the Great Northern Driver (5.10d) and the Green Mountain Boys (5.10a).
-On the Adirondack Slides, there are difficult faces that can lead you to the summit of Giant Mountain.
-Those faces include the Gothics’ North and the South Faces.
-Finally, on the High Peaks, which are in the middle of Mt.
-Colden, you can enjoy the California Flake route (5.9) and the Diagonal route (5.8).
+For more variety, the Chapel Pond area offers classic routes like Hesitation (5.8), Partition (5.9), and Weisner Route (5.6).
+The newly developed Silver Lake crags provide exciting climbs such as Honeybadger (5.10a), the Great Northern Driver (5.10d), and Green Mountain Boys (5.10a).
+On the Adirondack Slides, you’ll find difficult faces leading to the summit of Giant Mountain, with challenges like the Gothics’ North and South Faces.
+Finally, the High Peaks area offers routes such as California Flake (5.9) and Diagonal Route (5.8), nestled in the heart of Mt.
+Colden.

 Price includes